 ESHIP Goals: Delivering on a shared vision

-Building from prior Summits, Kauffman and the ESHIP community have developed seven priority goals for the field of ecosystem building (akin to the UN’s Sustainable Development Goals), meant to serve as the foundation for ecosystem builders’ collective action.
-This year’s Summit focused on pivoting from the “Design” phase to “Deliver” for the seven ESHIP goals (and 30 associated initiatives).
-At the conference many attendees and participants, including Next Street, made commitments to drive these initiatives forward alongside Kauffman and the rest of the ESHIP community.
+Building from prior Summits, Kauffman and the ESHIP community have developed seven priority goals for the field of ecosystem building (akin to the UN’s Sustainable Development Goals).
+These goals serve as the foundation for ecosystem builders’ collective action.
+This year’s Summit focused on pivoting from the “Design” phase to “Deliver” for the seven goals and the thirty associated initiatives.
+Many attendees made commitments to drive these initiatives forward alongside Kauffman.

 Unifying public and private sector ecosystem players

-This year’s ESHIP conference coincided with Kauffman’s Mayor’s Conference on Entrepreneurship, a gathering of mayors to encourage entrepreneurship activity in their cities.
-Given the overlap, Kauffman facilitated sessions that provided an opportunity for mayors and ecosystem builders to discuss tools for collaboration between the public and private sector.
-In order to ensure successful adoption of ESHIP Goals nationally, it will be important to continually engage the public sector, and bring to the table other key participants, including the financial mainstream and large corporations.
+The third annual ESHIP Summit coincided with Kauffman’s Mayor’s Conference on Entrepreneurship, a gathering of mayors to encourage entrepreneurship activity.
+Given the overlap, Kauffman provided an opportunity for mayors and ecosystem builders to discuss public and private sector collaboration.
+In order to ensure successful adoption of ESHIP Goals nationally, it will be important to continually engage the public sector.
+The community will need to bring key participants like financial mainstream and large corporations to the table.

 “No two ecosystems are the same”

-Next Street led a showcase presentation at this year’s Summit on shared and local challenges across ecosystems, building on our findings having conducted entrepreneurial ecosystem assessments in 15 cities and regions across the country.
-The presentation fostered a lively debate among participants about some of the uniquely local challenges which require tailored solutions built with local input.
+Next Street led a presentation at this year’s Summit on shared and local challenges across ecosystems.
+We showcased our findings from the entrepreneurial ecosystem assessments we’ve completed in 15 cities and regions across the country.
+The presentation fostered a lively debate about some of local challenges which require tailored solutions built with local input.
 It will be important to ensure that the delivery of shared ESHIP initiatives are appropriately flexible to be adapted to what local communities need.

-The conference was designed to be unconventional and an opportunity for ecosystem builders to connect, share learnings and best practices with one another, and collaborate to develop joint solutions for Kauffman’s ESHIP goals and initiatives.
+The Summit was designed to be unconventional.
+It was an opportunity for ecosystem builders to connect, share best practices, and collaborate to develop joint solutions for Kauffman’s ESHIP goals and initiatives.

 The conference mantra of “Everything’s a Draft” epitomizes the iterative nature of these initiatives that will require continued collective action.
 The focus now turns to delivery of the 30 initiatives through pilots led by National Resource Providers (including Next Street) that turn conceptual initiatives to action.